May 31, 2023

 Behavioural preference profiling is not limited to categorising individuals into a particular personality type.
 Instead, it focuses on identifying specific behaviours that are necessary for success in a particular role or team, creating a fairer route into a position by allowing room for growth for anyone with any preference combination.

-Profiling the behavioural preferences of all members of an organisation provides a unique perspective on collective operating strengths and areas of risk that are opportunities for growth.
+Profiling the behavioural preferences of all members of an organisation provides a unique perspective on collective operating strengths and areas of risk, which are all opportunities for growth.

-There are many uses within an organisation.
-Here are some examples:
+There are many applications within an organisation.
+Here are just a few examples:

-• Increase employee engagement: By understanding what motivates employees and how they prefer to work, employers are better equipped to create a work environment that fosters engagement and productivity.
+• Increasing employee engagement: Providing insights in to what motivates employees and how they prefer to work.
+Enabling employers to create better working environments that fosters engagement and productivity by taking in to account employee preferences.

 • Bolster team communication and dynamics: Teach individuals and teams how to tailor their communication style to suit the preferences of each team member, leading to more effective communication, fewer misunderstandings and ultimately, better team dynamics and performance

-• Unique organisational insights: Provide macro data on behavioural preferences across the organisation and how this is affecting operations.
+• Gather unique organisational insights: Provide macro data on behavioural preferences across the organisation and how this is affecting organisational culture and operations.

-What we offer: One platform with multiple applications
+What we offer at C-me: One platform with multiple applications

 Back to Blog >